Cricket World Cup to revert to 14 teams from 2027

 |

-LONDON, United Kingdom (AFP) — The men's Cricket World Cup will once again become a 14-team tournament in 2027 and 2031, the International Cricket Council said Tuesday.
+London, United Kingdom (AFP) — The men's Cricket World Cup will once again become a 14-team tournament in 2027 and 2031, the International Cricket Council (ICC) said yesterday.

 The changes were announced as the ICC, cricket's global governing body, unveiled its global schedule of events from 2024-2031.

-Meanwhile the Champions Trophy, a 'mini' World Cup last staged in 2017, when Pakistan won in England, is to be revived as an eight-team event in 2025 and 2029.
+Meanwhile, the Champions Trophy, a 'mini' World Cup last staged in 2017, when Pakistan won in England, is to be revived again in 2025 and 2029 as an event for the top-ranked eight One-Day International (ODI) teams.

-Only 10 teams contested the 2019 World Cup, won by hosts England, compared to 14 four years earlier.
+Only 10 sides contested the 2019 World Cup, won by hosts England, compared to 14 four years earlier.

 Reducing the number of sides involved in the 2011 World Cup in Australia and New Zealand to just 10 was a controversial decision by the ICC, with critics arguing it frustrated the global growth of the game.